-Don Sparks has just returned from Addis Ababa where was as a Fulbright Specialist in Economics at the African Union Commission’s Department of Economic Affairs.
-He is Professor of International Economics at the Citadel in Charleston, SC, USA (where he has been named MBA Professor of the Year three times) and University Lecturer in International Business and Law at the Management Center Innsbruck, Austria.
+Donald Sparks is Professor of International Economics at the Citadel in Charleston, SC, (where he has been named MBA Professor of the Year three times) and University Lecturer in International Business at the Management Center Innsbruck, Austria.

-Dr Sparks also serves as a Senior Consulting Associate in the Bureau of Intelligence and Research at the US Department of State.
+Dr Sparks recently served as a Senior Consulting Associate in the Bureau of Intelligence and Research at the US Department of State.
 He has been a Fulbright Professor of Economics at the University of Swaziland and at the University of Maribor, in Slovenia.
 He was also a Fulbright Senior Specialist at the University of Swaziland.
+Last year he was a Fulbright Specialist in Economics at the African Union Commission’s Department of Economic Affairs in Addis Ababa, Ethiopia.
 He was the Department Chairman and Visiting Professor of Economics at the American University in Cairo.
-He is the Director of the Charleston Council for International Visitors and he joined the Board of Directors of the Fulbright Association in January.
+He is the Director of the Charleston Council for International Visitors.

 Before beginning his academic career, Dr Sparks served as the Regional Economist for Africa in the Office of Economic Analysis at the US Department of State in Washington, DC and as a Staff Assistant to Senator Ernest F Hollings.